 - How to slurp coffee

-How can I help coffee growers make a decent living?
+How can you help coffee growers make a decent living?

 Everyone in the coffee chain needs to know about sustainability.
 This isn’t just for the Chief Sustainability Officer or for those who are part of sustainability teams.